ArneBinder/dialam-2024-shared-task/README.md

 ### ✨ How to Reproduce the Results from Our Paper

 1. Set up the environment as described in the [Environment Setup](#environment-setup) section.
-2. Train models with the configuration from the paper (this will execute 3 runs with different seeds): **TODO: double-check the configuration**
+2. Train models with the configuration from the paper (this will execute 3 runs with different seeds):
    ```bash
    python src/train.py \
    experiment=dialam2024_merged_relations \